-The buildings and other features in the following list have been identified as 'locally important heritage assets' by the St Austell Bay Parish Neighbourhood Plan (2020 draft); these include the two cask banks at the head of the harbour, which have been proposed to Historic England for formal designation.
+The buildings and other features in the following list have been identified as 'locally important heritage assets' by the St Austell Bay Parish Neighbourhood Plan (2020 draft).

 Ponds, leat and sluice houses: This water management system for the harbour is one of the principal elements of Charlestown's industrial character.
 The two large ponds were used to impound water to maintain water levels within the dock and could sluice silt out of the harbour at very low tides.
-The leats run through the lower part of the village via tunnels and conduits before discharging into the dock and were originally fed by a wider system running seven miles from the Luxulyan valley.
-A system of cables and pulleys, carried on poles, which operates the sluice gate on the lower pond, still survives.
-The ponds have developed an ornamental quality and were historically used for boating.
+The leats run through the lower part of the village via tunnels and conduits before discharging into the dock, fed by a wider system running seven miles from the Luxulyan valley.
+A system of cables and pulleys, carried on poles, which operates the sluice gate on the Lower Pond, still survives.
+The ponds have developed an ornamental quality, enhanced by the mature trees surrounding them.
 There is currently no public access.